equinor/videx-wellog/src/readme.md

 The library are composed by multiple components that are designed to work together, as independant components and/or as extension points.
 All relevant classes are exported.

 Full-featured components exists in the `./ui` folder, and are:
-* `BasicTrackViewer` - minimalistic container for working with tracks.
+* `TrackGroup` - container class for displaying tracks and handeling user interactions, track titles and legends.
-* `WellogComponent` - full-featured container.
+* `WellogComponent` - extension of track group to add "rubber band" overlay and track loading indicators.

 Track components are located in the `./tracks` folder:
 * `Track` - base class (abstract)